NadiaIdris/ts-spreadsheet/README.md

 # Spreadsheet app written in TypeScript

+## Features

+- [x] Flexible grid cells

+## Features using mouse

+- [x] Single select cell and multi-select cells
+- [x] Add/remove rows and columns
+- [x] Drag and drop one or more cells using mouse
+- [ ] Undo/redo (version history)
+- [ ] Resize columns and rows
+- [ ] Freeze columns and rows
+- [ ] Sort columns
+-
+- [ ] Add comments to cells.
+Comments are displayed in a tooltip when hovering over a cell.
+Add images to comments.
+  - [ ] Option to edit comments in a modal dialog
+  - [ ] Option to delete comment
+  - [ ] Option to mark comment resolved.
+  - [ ] Get link to this comment.
+Copy the link to clipboard.

+## Features using keyboard

+- [ ] Single select cell and multi-select cells
+- [x] Copy/paste one or more cells
+- [x] Move up, down, left, right
+- [x] Drag and drop one or more cells using keyboard
+- [ ] Undo/redo (version history)

 ## Icons

 > 💡 React uses [SVGR](https://react-svgr.com/) to convert svg icons to React components.